 Wood Tissue Studies for Phloem and Xylem construction alt 2 alt 3 alt 4 alt 5 alt 6 alt 7 alt 8 alt 9 alt 10 alt 11 Wood Tissue Studies for Lucombe oak conducted by RBG Kew researcher Dr Peter E Gasson alt 12

-• Root structures This process unveils the oak as more than a towering presence above ground; it reveals a vast, interconnected organism below, its roots threading through darkness, mapping an unseen world of communication, resilience, and reciprocity.
+• Ground Penetrating Radar Process This process unveils the oak as more than a towering presence above ground; it reveals a vast, interconnected organism below the surface.
+The roots, like neural pathways, thread through layers of soil and stone, navigating darkness in search of sustenance and stability.
 Science Behind List 1 Science Behind List 1 Science Behind List 1

-• Soil, fungi & leaf CT scans at Natural History Museum Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1
+• Gallery of Sketches, Making of the Oak.
+Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1 Science Behind List 1

 Species of the Oak Symbionts of the Oak